 Personally, I’d go into Safari Park and order lunch at The Watering Hole, Okavango Outpost, or Thorntree Terrace and consider the little extra expense my gift to wildlife worldwide.
 But if you’re hungry before you get to the park or want something very different afterward try these:

 Burger Bench – Unhinge your jaw-thick burgers with fresh local ingredients.
 You can upgrade to Impossible, Halal, or grass-fed Wagyu beef patties.
 Slurp down creatively flavored hand-made milkshakes.
 You must try the truffle fries or tots.

 Chan Dara Thai Café – Large tasty portions for a reasonable price tucked away in an anonymous strip mall.
 Lunch specials for under $10.
-Try the See-Eyew Noodles, Phad Thai, and the yellow curry.
+Try the See-Eyew Noodles, Phad Thai, and their yellow curry.

 The unusual Angel Wings are worth a try.
-They’re chicken wings without the bones, stuffed with crab meat, ground chicken and noodles.
-They’re deep fried and served with cucumbers in a sweet plum sauce.
+They’re chicken wings without the bones, stuffed with crab meat, ground chicken, and noodles.
+They’re deep-fried and served with cucumbers in a sweet plum sauce.

 Careful with the spices at this restaurant.
 Level 4 is jalapeno, which is too much for me.

 Best Restaurants for Dinner near Safari Park

 Cordiano Winery – It’s a smidgen less than 2 miles as the crow flies from Safari Park.
 9.5 miles on twisty country roads if you don’t have wings and have to get there by car.
 But the views, the pizza ($16-18), and wines are worth the drive.